jimhigson/oboe.js-dissertation/main/main.md

 cycle encouraged by Agile methodologies.
-Because in SOA we may consider that all data is local and that the components are loosely coupled and autonomous, frequent releases of any particular sub-system shouldn't pose a problem to the correct operation of the whole.
+Because in SOA we may consider that all data is local and that the components are loosely coupled and autonomous, frequent releases of any particular sub-system should pose no problem to the correct operation of the whole.
 In allowing a design to emerge organically it should be possible for the structure of resource formats to be realised slowly and iteratively while a greater understanding of the problem is gained.